 No more than 6 credits or 2 courses with a grade of C or C+ may be used in meeting the requirements for a doctoral degree.
+These may not be in a required course.

 The School of Criminal Justice requires that all students enrolled in the Ph.D. program maintain a minimum cumulative B or better average during each semester in order to remain enrolled.
 If the student's academic performance falls below the expected standard, the school may review the record and make recommendations concerning that student's future registration in the Ph.D. program.
 Failure to maintain the minimum cumulative average may result in academic dismissal.